 Bicentennial Park, Charlotte Street, Cooktown

-The Cooktown Re-enactment Association have been re-enacting the story of Captain’s Cook experience in Cooktown for nearly 60 years and in this time, this community performance has become a landmark event on the regional calendar.
-In 2018, the Re-enactment coincides with the exact date 248 years ago, that Captain Cook landed on the banks of the Endeavour River, 17 June 1770.
+In 2018, the Cooktown Re-enactment Association will present its 60th performance of the re-enactment and it happens to coincide with the exact date 248 years ago, that Captain Cook landed on the banks of the Endeavour River, 17 June 1770.